 San Gines is a quaint chocolatier located in a hidden alley between Puerta del Sol and Plaza de Ópera which first opened its doors over a century ago.
-Now it’s one of the most popular spots in the city, and has a constant crowd of delighted customers outside its doors.
-The walls are covered with photos of celebrities who obviously had a craving for some churros themselves.
+Now it’s one of the most popular spots in the city.
+Therefore it has a constant crowd of delighted customers outside its doors.
+The walls are covered with photos of celebrities who had a craving for some churros themselves.

 Where to Stay in Madrid